 We were incorporated on April 2, 1996 under the name "Enova de México, S.A. de C.V." and subsequently on April 25, 2008 became a limited liability company (sociedad de responsabilidad limitada) organized pursuant to the Mexican Corporations Law and changed our name to "Sempra Energy México, S. de R.L. de C.V."
 On December 3, 2008 we changed our name to "Sempra México, S. de R.L. de C.V."
 On February 15, 2013, we transformed into a variable capital stock corporation (sociedad anónima de capital variable), which transformation became effective on February 20, 2013.
 On March 1, 2013, we changed our name to "Infraestructura Energética Nova, S.A. de C.V."
 Through a unanimous resolution on March 6, 2013, our shareholders approved amending and restating our bylaws to conform them to the provisions of the Mexican Securities Market Law applicable to public companies, to adopt the form of a variable capital publicly traded corporation (sociedad anónima bursátil de capital variable) and to change our name to "Infraestructura Energética Nova, S.A.B. de C.V."
-This resolution was subject to the registration of our Shares with the RNV, which condition has been satisfied on the date of the Global Offering.
 A copy of our amended and restated bylaws has been filed with the CNBV and the Mexican Stock Exchange and is available for review at www.bmv.com.mx.